projectcalico/calico/docs/FAQ.md

 and then access via `<container-ip>:80`.
 No more ephemeral ports, or port conflicts over which container gets to bind to port 80 (or any other port)!

+## Can Calico containers use any IP address within a pool, even subnet
+network/broadcast addresses?

+Yes!
+Calico is fully routed, so all IP address within a Calico pool are usable as private IP addresses to assign to a workload.
+This means addresses commonly reserved in a L2 subnet, such as IPv4 addresses ending in .0 or .255, are perfectly okay to use.

 ## How do I get network traffic into and out of my Calico cluster?
 The recommended way to get traffic to/from your Calico network is by peering to your existing data center L3 routers using BGP and by assigning globally